Lotemax Side Effects

 Applies to loteprednol ophthalmic: ophthalmic gel/jelly, ophthalmic ointment, ophthalmic suspension

-Along with its needed effects, loteprednol ophthalmic (the active ingredient contained in Lotemax) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by loteprednol ophthalmic (the active ingredient contained in Lotemax).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking loteprednol ophthalmic:More common
+You should check with your doctor immediately if any of these side effects occur when taking loteprednol ophthalmic:More common

 - Blurred vision or other change in vision